 “Hi there.
 I’m trying to call an Uber, but it looks like there are none available.
 I couldn’t find any public transportation around either.
 Can I call a cab from here?”

 Even before finishing my sentence, I watched the woman slowly shaking her head, smiling sadly.

 “Honey, you’ll be hard-pressed to find a ride around here.
 This was before the world went to shit — drivers just weren’t getting enough ridership to make money, so they gave it up.”
 She tilted her head, watching my expression of dismay.

 “So…I can’t order a cab at all?”

 She shrugged.
-“I can dial up one of our drivers on call, but you might have to wait quite a bit.”
+“I can dial up one of our drivers on call, but you’ll likely have to wait for quite awhile.”